-The Skippers Canyon Road, located in in the south-west of New Zealand's South Island, is today one of New Zealand's better known scenic roads and unbelievably scary as it’s totally narrow and different to manouvre your car.
+The Skippers Canyon Road, located in the south-west of New Zealand's South Island, is today one of New Zealand's better known scenic roads and unbelievably scary as it’s totally narrow and different to manouvre your car.
 This gravel road, with a length of 16,5 miles, carved by hand by miners over 140 years ago is made from a very narrow cut in the middle of a sheer cliff face.
 It’s a road so dangerous that your rental car insurance won’t be honored if you drive on it.

-The Crown Range Road is a memorable road located in the Otago region of the South Island of New Zealand, linking Queenstown and Wanaka.
+The Crown Range Road is a memorable journey located in the Otago region of the South Island of New Zealand, linking Queenstown and Wanaka.
 It’s one of the highest roads in the country reaching an altitude of 1.121m (3,677ft) above the sea level.

 Baldwin Street is a street located in Dunedin, New Zealand.
 It’s considered the world's steepest residential street.
 The angle is 35 per cent - but the steepest section is made from concrete because asphalt would run down the hill on a hot day.